 1 What is Biology

-Fundamental concepts of biology pertaining to the study of aromatherapy are introduced: physicalism, vitalism and organicism
+Fundamental concepts of biology pertaining to the study of aromatherapy are introduced: physicalism, vitalism, and organicism Plant Life

 The relation of essential oils to biological organisms

-An introduction to biological evolution and the domaines of life.
+An introduction to biological evolution and the domains of life.
 Basic concepts of taxonomy.

 3 Purpose and Functions of Essential Oils in Nature